-5. Obtain legal documentation
+5. Obtain legal documentation for all property auctions

 The vendor's solicitors will prepare legal packs containing special conditions of sale, title deeds, leases, office copy entries, and replies to pre-contract enquiries.
 For a small charge, these documents can be posted to you and may be available online as well.
 Legal packs will usually be available for inspection in the auction room or again online.
 Don't forget that you buy subject to all documentation and terms of contract whether you have read them or not.
 You must use this information to determine a) if you wish to bid for the property, b) how high you are prepared to bid and c) if you will have the finances in place.
-We suggest that you ask your solicitor to look through the special conditions of sale, title deeds, leases, office copy entries etc. to ensure everything is in place - remember the sale of a property is binding, so make sure you know what you are buying in advance.
+We strongly advise that you ask your solicitor to look through the special conditions of sale, title deeds, leases, office copy entries etc. to ensure everything is in place - remember the sale of a property is binding, so make sure you know what you are buying in advance.

 6. Obtain a survey